IAG-MMDC/MO-IT103-Group-21/README.md

 ---

-## Application Modules
+# Application Modules

-### Payroll Staff
+## Payroll Staff

 After logging in as **Payroll Staff**, you can access:

-- Employee Management
+### Employee Management

 - View employee records
 - Add employees
 - Update employee information
 - Delete employee records
 - Search employees

-- Payroll Processing
+### Payroll Processing

-  - Generate employee payslips
+- Generate payroll
-  - Calculate salary and deductions
+- Calculate salaries and government deductions

-- Payroll Summary
+### Payroll Summary

 - Generate payroll statistics
 - Export payroll summary to CSV

+---

-### Employee
+## Employee

 After logging in as an **Employee**, you can:

 - View employee information
 - View payroll details
-- Generate and view payslips
 - Log out of the application

 ---

-## CSV Files
+# CSV Files

 This application uses CSV files for data storage.

-The required files are located in the project's **resources** directory.

-- Employee Details CSV
-- Attendance Record CSV
+The application reads employee and attendance records from CSV files included with the project.

-Payroll summaries can also be exported as:
+The application can also export:

-- Payroll_Summary.csv
+- Payroll Summary CSV

 ---

-## Notes
+# Notes

 - This application is file-based and does not require a database.
-- Ensure the CSV files remain in the project's resources folder.
 - Do not rename or remove the CSV files while the application is running.
-- Close any spreadsheet application (such as Excel or WPS Office) before modifying or exporting CSV files to avoid file access errors.
+- Close spreadsheet applications (such as Microsoft Excel or WPS Office) before modifying or exporting CSV files to avoid file access errors.

 ---

-## Input Validation
+# Input Validation

 The application validates:

 - Required fields
-- Numeric salary fields
 - Employee Number
+- Duplicate Employee Number
 - Birthday format
 - Phone Number
 - Government IDs
-- Duplicate Employee Number
+- Numeric salary fields

 ---

-## Output
+# Output

 The application generates:

 - Employee Directory
-- Employee Payslip
 - Payroll Summary
 - Payroll Summary CSV

 ---

-## Features
+# Features

-User Authentication
+## User Authentication

 - User login
 - Dashboard navigation
 - Logout functionality

-Employee Management
+## Employee Management

 - View employee records
 - Add new employees
 - Update employee information